I’ve been a big fan of EmmaDrew.info for some time and her blog has made me think about what we can do from home to boost income and cut costs.

 Firstly I want to make £500 from my blog and freelance work (ideally net of tax but to reach my target I’ll take gross for this month!).
 I have worked hard on my blog over a number of years and have made some good contacts and built the blog reach up along the way.
 This has been fortunate enough for me to bring in a little money on my blog over the year.

-Combining this with my freelance work I was hopefully that I the figure I set would be achievable through advertising, sponsored posts and affiliate marketing.
+Combining this with the freelance work I was hoping that the figure I set would be achievable through advertising, sponsored posts and affiliate marketing.

 This year though I really do want to push on with the blog and focus on it more, I would love to be in a position where I could reduce my working hours and do more freelance bits, be it through blogging for myself or for brands and companies.